Polynomial representation of general partial Boolean functions with a single quantum query: Discussion and conclusion

-Then, we have discovered that any reduced partial Boolean function computed by an exact quantum 1-query algorithm can be represented by a degree-1 multilinear polynomial.
-The representation is attractive and important from the following two aspects. \begin{itemize} \item [(1)]~The representation breaks through the best result that the polynomial degree of all partial Boolean functions computed by exact quantum 1-query algorithms is one or two.
-Indeed, the best result can be obtained by Theorem 17 of Ref.\cite{Buhrman2002Complexity}(i.e., the polynomial degree of a Boolean function is not bigger than twice of its' exact quantum query complexity).
-Although the number of all reduced 4-bit partial Boolean functions is still large, the task of checking all reduced $3$-bit and $4$-bit partial Boolean functions is completed well in a few pages. \item [(2)]~The representation demonstrates a new equivalence relation between exact quantum algorithms and polynomials: the existence of an exact quantum 1-query algorithm computing a reduced partial Boolean function $f$ is equivalent to the existence of a degree-1 polynomial $p$ that represents $f$.
+On the other hand, the new and simple representation is attractive and important from the following three aspects. \begin{itemize} \item [(1)]~The representation discovers a new notion of the multilinear polynomial degree that equals the exact quantum query complexity.
+In contrast, Arunachalam et al. \cite{Arunachalam2019siam} in 2017 obtained a new notion of approximate polynomial degree that equals the bounded-error quantum query complexity. \item [(2)]~The representation breaks through the best result that the polynomial degree of all partial Boolean functions with $Q_{E}(f)=1$ is one or two.
+Indeed, the best result can be obtained by Theorem 17 of Ref.\cite{Buhrman2002Complexity}(i.e., the polynomial degree of $f$ is not bigger than $2Q_{E}(f)$).
+Although the number of all transformed 4-bit partial Boolean functions is still large, the task of checking all reduced $3$-bit and $4$-bit partial Boolean functions is completed well in a few pages. \item [(3)]~The representation demonstrates a new equivalence relation between exact quantum algorithms and polynomials: the existence of an exact quantum 1-query algorithm computing a transformed partial Boolean function $f$ is equivalent to the existence of a degree-1 polynomial $p$ that represents $f$.
 Correspondingly, de Wolf \cite{WolfNondeterministic2003} in 2003 proved the equivalence relationship between nondeterministic quantum algorithms and nondeterministic polynomials, Montanaro et al. \cite{Montanaro2011Unbounded} in 2011 proved the equivalence relationship between unbounded-error quantum algorithms and threshold polynomials, and Aaronson et al. \cite{Aaronson2016ccc} in 2016 proved the equivalence relationship between bounded-error quantum 1-query algorithms and representations by degree-2 polynomials. \end{itemize}

-Finally, we have proposed a construction method which can be used to find out some new non-trivial examples and discover the computational power of Deutsch-Jozsa algorithm \cite{Deutsch1992rapidsolution}.
-Most importantly, the construction method paves a way for finding out more problems that have quantum advantages.
-In contrast, the existing problems that have quantum advantages were not proposed constructively and thus difficult to be employed.
+Finally, we have proposed a construction method which can be used to find out some new non-trivial examples and discover the computational power of Deutsch-Jozsa algorithm.
+In some ways, the construction method paves a way for finding out more Boolean functions that have quantum advantages.
+In contrast, the existing Boolean functions that have quantum advantages were not proposed constructively and thus difficult to be employed.